Amid COVID-19 Pandemic, Poor Conditions Leave Detained Migrants in US Vulnerable

 In 2017, a 64-year-old detained individual named Kamyar Samimi died in ICE custody in a detention center in Aurora, Colorado.

-After his death, ICE released statement explaining that his cause of death was cardiac arrest.
+After his death, ICE released a statement explaining that his cause of death was cardiac arrest.
 The statement went on to explain that ICE spends $200 million annually on health care services for detained individuals in their custody.

 However, before Samimi died, there were repeated lapses in his medical care while he was detained in ICE custody.
 While he was held in detention, he had complained previously of vomiting and pain for several weeks leading up to his death.